YousefAbuJalboush/city-explorer/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+* At 5:00 Fix Class-07.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+# Time Estimates - Custom Servers with Node and Express

+* Name of feature:Custom Servers with Node and Express

+* Estimate of time needed to complete: 120min

+* Start time: 2:00pm

+* Finish time: 5:00pm

+* Actual time needed to complete: 180min